citrusvanilla/tinyflux/README.rst

 Contributing
 ************

-New ideas, new developer tools, improvements, and bugfixes are always welcome.
+New ideas, developer tools, improvements, and bugfixes are always welcome.
 Follow these guidelines before getting started:

 1. Make sure to read `Getting Started <https://tinyflux.readthedocs.io/en/latest/getting-started.html>`__ and the `Contributing Tooling and Conventions <https://tinyflux.readthedocs.io/en/latest/contributing-tooling.html>`__ section of the documentation.
 2. Check GitHub for `existing open issues <https://github.com/citrusvanilla/tinyflux/issues>`__, `open a new issue <https://github.com/citrusvanilla/tinyflux/issues/new>`__ or `start a new discussion <https://github.com/citrusvanilla/tinyflux/discussions/new>`__.